cara-tm/pat_article_social/help.md

 ###Attribute

 >    **status**: String (required).
 The link of the Tweet to embed (given by Twitter).
 Default: none (empty).
->    Note: since v 0.5.1, this attribute can be set with full link URL or a short one (i.e.: status="txpfr/status/601628600098488320" without the Twitter domain name)
+>    Note: since v 0.5.1, this attribute can be set with full link URL or a short one (i.e.: status="txpfr/status/601628600098488320" without the Twitter protocol and domain name)
 >
 >    **markup**: String (optional).
 Choose which kind of embedded markup to use (iframe or object).
 Default: object.